crashdean/liri-node-app/README.md

 # liri-node-app

-This app will create a LIRI (Language Interpretationand Recognition Interface).
-The liri app will search for songs and bands of concerts in town and using Spotify API.
-The liri app will also search OMDB API for movies.
+This application will create a LIRI (Language Interpretationand Recognition Interface).
+The liri application will search for songs and bands of concerts in town and using Spotify API.
+The liri application will also search OMDB API for movies.

 ****IMPORTANT*****
-This app needs an API key and a Spotify secret from Spotifty to work.
+This application needs an API key and a Spotify secret from Spotifty to work.
 Please log in to: https://developer.spotify.com/dashboard/tos-accept and create an account to get this from Spotify.
 Register and get the following keys: